 In England and Wales, new and replacement windows must meet a certain level of energy efficiency.
 You need to get a certificate to show your windows comply with these regulations.
 An installer registered with one of the self-certification schemes will issue this certificate for you – otherwise your local council will need to come and check the work.

 For the Channel Islands, Northern Ireland and Scotland, contact your local authority for information on applicable regulations.

-It's also worth looking for and installer that's part of an Alternate Dispute Resolution scheme.
+It's also worth looking for an installer that's part of an Alternate Dispute Resolution scheme.
 Being signed up to one should make things a lot easier if anything goes wrong or there is a dispute.
-For example, the Double Glazing & Conservatory Ombudsman (DGCOS) is well-regarded in the glazing industry.
+For example, the Double Glazing & Conservatory Ombudsman (DGCOS) is well regarded in the glazing industry.

 Find out about payment and insurance

 Before you agree to any work, ask the firm about insurance.
 What happens if there’s accidental damage to your property or your neighbour’s car, for example?

 Before work begins, agree a schedule of payments.
 This should be in writing in the contract.
 It’s not unusual to be asked for an upfront instalment, especially if it’s a big job.